 We supported the Sopp family at the Woodcote Steam Rally in July and ran the tombola that raised over £600 for SCKPA funds.
 Our stand also promoted awareness of organ donation.

 Oxford branch at The "Waddesdon" - the Oxford branch provided marshals for the annual Waddesdon Horse Event organized by the Haddenham & District Rotary Club.

-Please email Anne if you are interested in joining our friendly group or contact John and Wendy Sutcliffe on 01869 350738.
+Please email Anne if you are interested in joining our friendly group or contact Wendy Sutcliffe on 01869 350738.